boo62/biotrack/README.rst

 and then copy the tar.gz produced inside the dist/ to a new location and follow the below instructions for a normal install.

 Uncompress the tar.gz file and cd inside it.
-(If you are reading this you probably already have.)

 To run tests before installing